smith981/smith981.github.com/_posts/2013-06-10-why-im-deleting-my-google-account.md

 * PFC Bradley Manning, accused of leaking video of American helicopters killing noncombatants in Iraq and other diplomatic cables, [has been held in **solitary confinement for 23 hours out of every day**-- conditions described by the United Nations as "tantamount to torture."](http://www.huffingtonpost.com/2012/11/30/bradley-manning-pretrial-hearing-military-wikileaks_n_2220913.html)

 * A senior diplomatic official stationed in Tripoli who was present during the Benghazi attack was [ordered not to be be alone with a member of Congress](http://www.examiner.com/article/benghazi-whistleblower-greg-hicks-clinton-knew-about-terror-attack-at-2-a-m) who was investigating the incident.

+* The Justice Department [seized](http://www.foxnews.com/politics/2013/05/22/doj-invoked-espionage-act-in-calling-fox-news-reporter-criminal-co-conspirator/) two months worth of phone records for reporters and editors at the Associated Press, and is [trumping up a flimsy, wartime charge of "espionage" against a reporter](http://www.foxnews.com/politics/2013/05/22/doj-invoked-espionage-act-in-calling-fox-news-reporter-criminal-co-conspirator/) for merely doing his job.
+Yes, that is the same charge President Nixon tried to use against Daniel Ellsberg for leaking the [Pentagon Papers](http://en.wikipedia.org/wiki/Pentagon_Papers).

 It's clear that Americans have little reason to trust the government with the boundless powers they have granted themselves.
 But Big Tech isn't listening.